5 ways moving home is bad for the environment and an eco-friendly solution

 If you have more than one car, but you can only use one car for the move, then having the other relocated with a firm like Cars Arrive Auto Relocation will help you keep the trips down too, as you won’t have to drive back and get the other car!

 Added bonus: Your move is likely to cost less because you’ll need less gas/petrol.
-Also, if you drastically declutter you may end up needing a smaller van which will also make the move cheap.
+Also, if you drastically declutter, you may end up needing a smaller van which will also make a move cheap.
 Result!

 Hire an eco-friendly moving company that uses hybrid vans